cypress-io/cypress-documentation/content/api/cypress-api/session.md

 **<Icon name="angle-right"></Icon> id** **_(String)_**

-The name of the session whom's data storage and cookie data you'd like to retrieve.
+The name of the session used to retrieve data storage and cookie data.

 ## Examples